Everyone has questions.

 Q: Why does installation fail on Mac OS X 10.5 Leopard?

 This is a problem with Mac OS X 10.5 (Leopard).
-It cannot handle the digital signature that Mac OS X 10.8 requires us to include.
+It cannot handle the digital signatures that Mac OS X 10.8 and newer require us to include.

 A workaround is to use a 3rd party tool called Pacifist to unpack the installer.
 This will require a bit of manual work, read the instructions below or read about it in our support forum .